 The Bank of England offers historic reference to their transferal notes spanning beyond 300 years.
 Earliest resemble printed cheques.
 Paper notes issued 1725 increment in 10's from £20 up to one thousand.
 After smaller £5 increments came 1797 issues covering both one and two pounds in same single sided format.

 Vast expense of war has influenced currency throughout the ages.
 World War One demanded first issue August 1914 of the double sided bank notes, compared with the last pictorially covering 10/- Shillings to five pounds.
 These then gradually began regularly filling wage packet increases, adding ten pounds from 1964.

 The decimalised pound offered no reason for changes, except removing ten shillings while adding a twenty pound note in response to the inflated cost of living.
 Every form of currency will remain subject to fraud, A modern £50 note issued from 1981 recognised the most cost effective target for counterfeiters, despite all counter measures including a metallic thread, water marking, embossed and micro printing techniques.
 For that reason, many local or smaller businesses continued refusing to accept them as payment.

 Time continues devaluing our pound, and wore out the well used old notes until replaced by our current coin back in 1983.
 Fears of being robbed while carrying larger amounts of cash promoted payments by personal cheque book.
 Traveller cheques may still offer a safer option for oversea spending, although the simple plastic cheque guarantee card has turned into an international electronic debit or credit device after resistance to join the Euro currency.
-The Bank of England announced 2013 that polymer banknotes will be durably resistant also against criminal intents, and these are destined to enter UK circulation from year 2016.
+The Bank of England announced 2013 that polymer banknotes will be durably resistant also against criminal intents, and these did enter UK circulation from year 2016.